intergalaktik/firefly/README.md

 RJ45 connector is used as it is cheap.

-UTP Cables are cheap and easyly available.
+UTP Cables are cheap and easily available.

-Sender board is connected ove USB to computer.
+Sender board is connected over USB to computer.

 Currently sender board is just use as USB > RS485 pass

 On receiver board switches are used to set panel ID

-On computes software we can assign each LED to one or more grups and change group color with just one message.
+On computes software we can assign each LED to one or more groups and change group color with just one message.

 Currently this board is using custom designed RS485 protocol.